The Key to Health, Longevity, and Evolution? Exploring a Speculative Theory on Evolution.

 ⚛️ 5.
 Mitochondrial-DNA Inheritance and Non-Genetic Evolution

 Unlike nuclear DNA, mitochondrial DNA (mtDNA) is inherited maternally and is more prone to mutations due to its proximity to the electron transport chain.
-This has led to discussions around epigenetic and bioelectric adaptations as forms of inheritance, providing a mechanism for rapid adaptation without relying solely on genetic mutation and natural selection.
+This has led to discussions around epigenetic and bioelectric adaptations as forms of inheritance, providing a mechanism for rapid adaptation without relying solely on genetic mutation and natural selection and ability to pass on epigenetic evolutionary species wide changes outside genetic "mutation" theory.

 Key Study: